Buddy Holly (song): Music video

 According to Matt Sharp, Spike Jonze came up with three ideas for the accompanying music video for "Buddy Holly".
 Sharp stated that two of the ideas "weren't great".
 When Jonze pitched the idea that came to be the song's video, Sharp told Jonze "I don't think you'll be able to pull it off", but the band agreed to do it.
 The video was filmed at Charlie Chaplin Studios in Hollywood over a single day and portrays Weezer performing at Arnold's Drive-In from the 1970s television show Happy Days, combining footage of the band with clips from the show.
-Happy Days cast member Al Molinaro made a cameo; he introduces the band by saying, "Kenosha, Wisconsin's own Weezer"; in fact it's Molinaro himself who was from Kenosha, while Weezer is from Los Angeles.
+Happy Days cast member Al Molinaro made a cameo; he introduces the band by describing them as "Kenosha, Wisconsin's own Weezer".
+In fact, Molinaro himself was from Kenosha, while Weezer is from Los Angeles.

 In the climax, the video's stylist Casey Storm body doubled, and this allowed Fonzie to dance to the band's performance.
 The video also features brief cameos by some members of the band as dancers at Arnold's.
 Anson Williams, who played Potsie on Happy Days, objected to footage of him appearing in the video, but relented after receiving a letter from David Geffen, founder of Geffen Records.
 According to drummer Pat Wilson, the video was achieved without computer graphics, only "clever" camerawork and editing.
+The video ended with Al complimenting the band on their performance, and asking if anyone had tried the fish, but they claimed it wasn't so good, and Al grudgingly agreed as he closed the restaurant for the night.
 Sharp stated that the video was "pretty fucking wacky".

 The video was met with great popularity, and heavy rotation on MTV.
 At the 1995 MTV Video Music Awards, it won Best Alternative Video, Breakthrough Video, Best Direction and Best Editing, and was nominated for Video of the Year.

-The "Buddy Holly" video was included on the Windows 95 installation CD-ROM, resulting in a skyrocket in popularity and earning Weezer a place in the history of MTV Music Video Awards.
+The "Buddy Holly" video was included on the Windows 95 installation CD-ROM, resulting in a skyrocket in popularity and earning Weezer a place in the MTV Music Video Awards.
 Geffen did not tell Weezer they had negotiated with Microsoft to include the video; the band members, none of whom owned computers, were oblivious to the implications.
 According to Wilson, "I was furious because at the time I was like, 'How are they allowed to do this without permission?'
 Turns out it was one of the greatest things that could have happened to us.
 Can you imagine that happening today?
 It's like, there's one video on YouTube, and it's your video."

 The video also appears in the music exhibit in the Museum of Modern Art.
 The music video was featured in Season 5, Episode 30 of MTV's Beavis and Butthead entitled "Here Comes the Bride's Butt" on June 9, 1995.